Two paddlers on a sea kayak raise their paddles overhead against a Pacific sunset, silhouetted below Qingshui Cliff, Hualien

 Qingshui Cliff Sea Kayak

-Paddle under Taiwan's tallest sea cliff — at sunrise.
+Paddle under Taiwan's tallest sea cliff at sunrise — the kind of morning you'll still talk about years later.

 Kayak briefing on the beach under headlamps, just before dawn